sajib-kumar/sajib-kumar.github.io/_pages/about.md

 <div style="text-align: justify">

 I am Sajib Kumar Saha Joy, pursuing MSc degree in Computer Science and Engineering at Bangladesh University of Engineering and Technology (BUET).
 I have completed BSc in Computer Science and Engineering from <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh.
-After completing my undergraduate program, I got the opportunity to work as a Lecturer at the <a href="https://www.aust.edu/cse">Department of CSE</a>, in the my place of graduation.
+After completing my undergraduate program, I got the opportunity to serve my alma mater as a Lecturer in the <a href="https://www.aust.edu/cse">Department of CSE</a>.
 My primary research interest lies in Natural Language Processing, Computer Vision, Machine Learning and Deep Learning.<br /><br /></div>

-**For additional information, please see the [CV](https://tonmoy-hossain.github.io/cv/) and [publications](https://tonmoy-hossain.github.io/publications/).**
+**For additional information, please see the [CV](https://sajib-kumar.github.io/cv/) and [publications](https://sajib-kumar.github.io/publications/).**

 -----------